 The Independent Directors considered the Company's management fee under the Agreement in comparison to the management fees of funds within the Company's peer group.
 The Independent Directors also considered the greater risks and burdens associated with managing the Company compared to private funds and separate accounts.
-The Adviser's successful handling of past and recent market downturns and related leverage challenges, the administrative burden resulting from the Company's tax complexities, the Company's lower level of operating expenses (other than management fees), the Company's participation in private investments, particularly "PIPE" transactions, the Adviser's long standing relationships with management teams in the energy space, and the Adviser's track record for successful pricing and timing strategies related to capital raising for the Company were also noted by the Independent Directors as relevant considerations in evaluating the reasonableness of the management fee rate.
+The Adviser's successful handling of past and recent market downturns and management of related leverage and distribution challenges, the administrative burden resulting from the Company's tax complexities, the Company's participation in private investments, particularly "PIPE" transactions, the Adviser's long standing relationships with management teams in the energy sector, and the Adviser's track record for successful pricing and timing strategies related to capital raising for the Company were also noted by the Independent Directors as relevant considerations in evaluating the reasonableness of the management fee rate.
 The Independent Directors also discussed and are comfortable with the different contractual fee rates for the Company and other closed-end companies managed by the Adviser given differences in strategies and investments, and the relatively stronger and deeper management expertise and resources of the Adviser.
 Based on those comparisons, the Independent Directors concluded that the management fee for the Company remains reasonable.